collyd21/milestoneproject4/README.md

 **Competition Cards**
 Whole card was not clickable as a link to bring the User onto the competitions page.
 I wrapped the whole card in <a> tags.

+**Order Number Length**
+As the order number is fairly lengthy.
+When viewed on smaller devices it overflowed onto the order date section.
+I used media queries again to align the order date underneath the order number so it views much better.